Types of Felony Offenses & Sentencing in Texas

 How Does the Bail Process Work for Felony Cases in Houston?

-When you are arrested on a felony criminal charge in Houston, the bail process begins quickly—often at the Harris County Joint Processing Center.
+When you are arrested on a felony criminal charge in Houston, the bail process begins quickly, often at the Harris County Joint Processing Center.
 After the booking procedure, a judge or magistrate sets bond conditions based on the severity and type of felony charge, your criminal history, risk of flight, and ties to the Houston area.
 In Harris County, judges may allow cash bail, work with a local bail bondsman, or release you on personal recognizance, depending on the unique facts of your case and your record.

 Our firm acts quickly to seek favorable bail and bond conditions for our clients, providing evidence of your positive reputation, Houston community involvement, and work or family obligations.
-Sometimes, due to jail overcrowding or local docket backlogs, preliminary hearings and bond motions can be delayed—another reason to have a seasoned felony criminal defense lawyer in Houston advocating for you from day one.
+Sometimes, due to jail overcrowding or local docket backlogs, preliminary hearings and bond motions can be delayed, which is another reason to have a seasoned felony criminal defense lawyer in Houston advocating for you from day one.
 If bail is initially denied or set too high, we can pursue bond reduction motions and keep you and your family updated as your case moves forward through the Houston court system.
 We are committed to reducing the stress of pretrial detention while also developing your most effective defense strategy from the start.

 Can a Houston Felony Be Reduced or Dismissed, and How?

-Pursuing a reduction or dismissal of felony charges in Houston depends on the details of your case and the skill of your felony attorney.
-Sometimes, the District Attorney’s Office will consider reducing a felony to a misdemeanor as part of a plea deal or if weaknesses are found in the government’s case—such as a lack of evidence, errors in police procedure, or unreliable witness testimony.
+Pursuing a reduction or dismissal of felony charges in Houston depends on the details of your case and the work of your felony attorney.
+Sometimes, the District Attorney’s Office will consider reducing a felony to a misdemeanor as part of a plea deal or if weaknesses are found in the government’s case, such as a lack of evidence, errors in police procedure, or unreliable witness testimony.
 At Guy L. Womack & Associates, P.C., we are focused on persistent negotiations and thorough pre-trial advocacy to make the strongest possible case for reductions or alternative sentencing, guided by extensive experience with Harris County policies.

 Dismissals are possible in some felony cases, especially where our attorneys succeed in motions to suppress evidence, demonstrate constitutional violations, or present clear proof of innocence.
-Houston and Harris County also offer certain programs—such as deferred adjudication or pretrial diversion—that can lead to a case being dismissed if you meet all court requirements.
+Houston and Harris County also offer certain programs, such as deferred adjudication or pretrial diversion, that can lead to a case being dismissed if you meet all court requirements.
 We explain all plea, reduction, and diversion options in plain terms, considering both the short-term and long-term implications for your life in Texas.
 With our knowledge of Houston courts and close client communication, we put you in the best possible position for a favorable result in your felony criminal defense case.

 Are you facing felony charges?
 Call Guy L. Womack & Associates, P.C. today at (713) 364-9913 or contact us online today for a free consultation and to discuss your defense options.